Skip to main content

 • Create a digital filing system to keep track of all monthly bills.
 This will help you spread out your budget more efficiently.

-Remember that payment history has one of the biggest impacts on your credit score, so you should do your best to get a handle on bill payments.
+Remember that payment history has one of the biggest impacts on your credit score, so you should do your best to manage your bill payments.

 If you can’t do that, try to keep the total outstanding balance at 30% or less.
 Getting your credit utilization to 10% will benefit your credit score even more.